-Nonetheless, we already elected a new local mayor, Joe Jr. Savikataaq, and I congratulate you and look forward to working with you on several issues together with my colleague from Arviat, whom I am sure will also collaborate with the mayor obviously.
+Nonetheless, in Arviat we have already elected a new mayor; Joe Jr. Savikataaq.
+I congratulate you and look forward to working with you on several issues together with my colleague from Arviat, whom I am sure will also collaborate with the mayor obviously.

-To all the candidates for local hamlet council and mayors, they have huge responsibilities and as MLAs, we must work with them and provide support so I wanted to publicly express my appreciation to each and every one of the candidates, Mr. Speaker.
-Today, I encourage Nunavummiut to vote.
-Thank you, Mr. Speaker
+To all the candidates in the election for local hamlet council or mayor, they have huge responsibilities and as MLAs, we must work with them and provide support.
+I wanted to publicly express my appreciation today to each and every one of the candidates.
+Mr. Speaker, I encourage everyone to vote.
+Thank you.